A free, readily-available resource!

 - Acid-loving plants like Hostas, Blueberries, Azaleas, and Rhododendrons will love the boost they get from leaf mold.
 Mulch up to 4” around the plant but away from the trunk.

 - For perennial plants, use leaf mold as a mulch top dressing for winter protection.
-The best time to mulch with leaf mold is after the first few frosts.
+The best time to mulch with leaf mold is after the first few touches of frost.
 Remove any dead vegetation and apply 2” of leaf mold, then turn it into the garden or container next spring.

 - For Ornamental Plants.
 Pile leaf mold 2-3”deep around the plant, within an inch of the base.